 The merger is subject to customary conditions to closing, as set forth in the merger agreement.
 The conditions to the merger include, among others, the receipt of required approvals from Yellow Roadway's stockholders and USF's stockholders.
 If any of the conditions to the merger is not satisfied or, if waiver is permissible, not waived, the merger will not be completed.
 In addition, under circumstances specified in the merger agreement, Yellow Roadway or USF may terminate the merger agreement.
 As a result, we cannot assure you that we will complete the merger or that we will complete it without effecting some divestitures or other changes to our respective business, assets or operations.
 If we do not complete the merger, the price of Yellow Roadway common stock or USF common stock may decline to the extent that the current market price of both Yellow Roadway common stock and USF common stock reflect a market assumption that the merger will be completed.
 Furthermore, our respective businesses may be harmed to the extent that customers, suppliers and others believe that Yellow Roadway and USF cannot effectively compete in the marketplace without the merger, or otherwise remain uncertain about either of us.
 Yellow Roadway and USF will also be obligated to pay certain investment banking, financing, legal and accounting fees in connection with the merger, whether or not the merger is completed.
 Moreover, under specified circumstances, Yellow Roadway and USF may be required to pay a termination fee of \$26 million to the other in connection with the termination of the merger agreement.
-See "The Merger Agreement" beginning on page 76 of this joint proxy statement/prospectus for a further description of the terms of the merger agreement, conditions to the merger and termination fees and expenses.
+See "The Merger Agreement" beginning on page 76 of this joint proxy statement/prospectus for a further description of the terms of the merger agreement, conditions to the merger, including approval of the Department of Justice or expiration of the waiting period under the HSR Act, and termination fees and expenses.